nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-text.md

 ## Dosage.text ##

-The FHIR specification states the **Dosage.text** attribute can be used where medications are too complex to code.
+The [FHIR specification](http://hl7.org/fhir/stu3/dosage-definitions.html#Dosage.text) for the **Dosage.text** attribute is ambiguous and not clear on it's intended use.
+The approach used within this guidance is to provide the complete human readable string representation of the dosage instruction within the **text** narrative of the parent CareConnect profiled resource.

-For the purposes of this guidance, not such cases have been identified.
-The population of the **text** attribute is not recommended where the dosage instruction is defined using the coded structures.
+Therefore until such a time when the FHIR specification is clearer (Note.
+The STU4 definition is slightly better but still ambiguous) the use of the **Dosage.text** attribute is not recommended where the dosage instruction is defined using the coded structures.

+The **Dosage.text** attribute would therefore only be populated in an implementation which does not support the coded structures.

 ## Dosage.timing.code ##